biosustain/dsp_docker_training/README.md

 - What is Docker and why is it needed
 - How to install it - Requirements, best practices
-- Creating your first Dockerfile and adding some software (rnaseq realeted)
+- Creating your first Dockerfile and adding some software (rnaseq related)
 - File system mounts
 - Build Docker images and interact with containers
 - Share your Docker images (registries, Docker Hub)